 The Yacht Club:

-Turns out David wasn’t as ready to tap out as I was, so we really finished at The Yacht Club, right across from Thirsty Monk.
+Turns out some weren’t as ready to tap out as I was, so we really finished at The Yacht Club, right across from Thirsty Monk.
 It cost $1 to join the club, which had a groovy tiki-bar meets biker-bar kind of atmosphere.
-David snagged another beer, but I ordered a pitcher of tater tots, which, surprise surprise, was an actual beer pitcher of tots.
+They snagged another beer, but I ordered a pitcher of tater tots, which, surprise surprise, was an actual beer pitcher of tots.

 Of course this is just a sampling.
 Got other places you recommend?
 Leave a note in the comments!